Julio-Maldonado/rgvcovid19cases/README.md

 Steps on how to update latest coronaData for fast loads:
 1.) set defaultData flag in TrueHome to false
-2.) uncomment the logging of coronaData
-3.) store as global variable in the console
+2.) uncomment the logging of coronaData and county datas 3.) store all as global variable in the console
 4.) copy() the global variable
-5.) copy pasta the global variable into DEFAULT_CORONA_DATA and compare 6.) ya se cabo
+5.) copy pasta the global variable into DEFAULT_CORONA_DATA and compare 6.) copy the latest entry into the county_ACTIVE_CASES or just copy pasta the latest entry if no changes 6.) ya se cabo

 ## Available Scripts